 From MVP to prime time on Heroku

 As a young bootstrapped company, humanpredictions needed to contain costs until they could onboard paying customers and gain business momentum.
-The team started out using Heroku’s free plan to build out an MVP and go to market with their new product.
-At launch, they had about 10k professionals in their database, all located in Chicago.
-Although it was running on Heroku’s free resources, the early product was able to still deliver on the founders’ core vision and prove commercially viable with an initial set of customers.
+The team started out building an MVP on Heroku.
+At launch, they had about 10k professionals in their database, all located in Chicago, and the early product was able to deliver on the founders’ core vision and prove commercially viable with an initial set of customers.

-As their business grew, the app needed more redundancy and processing power, so the company moved to a paid plan on Heroku.
-They also upgraded their Heroku Postgres database so they could get more throughput, and added background workers to increase performance and set up for scale.
+As their business grew, the app needed more redundancy and processing power, so the company upgraded their dynos, as well as their Heroku Postgres database to get more throughput, and added background workers to increase performance and set up for scale.
 A second app server allowed them to do rolling deploys.

 Heroku lets us easily scale at the pace of our business, allowing us to dedicate a trivial amount of time to DevOps.
 John “h” Hundrieser, Co-Founder, humanpredictions